ALive-research/Slicer-Liver/Docs/adr/0015-cpp-algorithm-library.md

   landing the characterisation tests **first**, in their own commit or PR, before the lift commit modifies them.
-Numerical tolerance is documented per test case where bit-equivalence is not achievable (notably the EFD path, where the C++ FFT implementation may differ in last-bit accuracy from the Python reference).
+Numerical tolerance is documented per test case where bit-equivalence is not achievable — e.g. floating-point operation ordering in the EFD harmonic-integration sums may differ between Python's NumPy reduction order and the C++ `Eigen::VectorXd::sum()` reduction order, producing last-bit-of-double differences.
+Neither implementation uses FFT (both are direct closed-form sums per the existing Python reference in `Liver/Liver.py`).
 - **C++ build-cost for iteration on the algorithm layer.**  Changes to the algorithm classes require a Slicer rebuild (10–60 min per [ADR-0004](0004-python-cpp-boundary.md)'s catalogue).
 Acceptable